derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Some random notes

+- Inter-process Communication (IPC)
+    - Mechanisms which allows data exchanges between threads of one or different processes.
 - Syscalls
     - Low-level interfaces provided by an operating system for accessing its services.
 They allow programs to interact with the underlying hardware resources, such as file systems, input/output operations, process management, etc. Syscalls are generally implemented through specific function invocations from the user space to the kernel space, and they provide a standardized way for programs to request system resources and services.
 - HATEOAS (Hypertext as the Engine of Application State)